bosh-code/COMP726-iOS-App/README.md

 > A blockchain-based iOS app for source traceability of eggs in NZ.

 Third-year blockchain paper assignment.
 Used as a vessel to learn Swift & SwiftUI as well as blockchain implementation.
 A demonstration of how source traceability of New Zealand eggs could be implemented using a chain.
+A very fast prototype trying out SwiftUI.

 ## Companion blockchain node repo